 With its unparalleled history, Rome, the Eternal City and Italy’s capital, functions as both an ancient and modern global center.
 The city fuses the feel of a large metropolis with small lively neighborhoods and picturesque districts dotted with hills, piazzas, fountains, cobblestone streets and churches.
 The unique history and resources of Italy’s capital make it a meaningful city in which to study both ancient cultures and contemporary political and international issues.
 Rome has captivated pilgrims and tourists for centuries, and students will immediately find inspiration in the city’s parks, evocative ruins and Renaissance and Baroque palaces.

-LdM Rome offers students a wide variety of courses to choose from for their studies in Rome.
-Smaller than than the Florence program, a smaller number of students on the LdM Rome means there is a tighter sense of community between the students and staff at LdM Rome, and students can get individualized attention if needed.
+Lorenzo de Medici (LdM) Rome offers students a wide variety of courses to choose from for their studies in Rome.
+Smaller than the Florence program, the smaller number of students on the LdM Rome means there is a tighter sense of community between the students and staff at LdM Rome, and students can get individualized attention if needed.
+Students can choose from a variety of courses, all of which are taught in English, except for Italian language classes.
 All students are required to take at least one Italian language course while at LdM Rome.
 Some of the other available academic areas include, but are not limited to:

 Archaeology and Classical Studies

 Italian Language and Culture

 A full list of academic areas and courses each term at LdM Florence and details on specific courses can be found on LdM's Florence Course Schedule.
 Students will not be able to take classes in the following areas for credit:Culinary & Nutritional Arts | Fashion Design, Marketing & Merchandising | Interior Design | Jewelry Design

 To see a list of courses students have previously taken at LdM and how these classes were shown on Binghamton transcripts, check out our Study Abroad Course Equivalencies page.